Jothi1812/Food_Receipe_Recommendation_System/README.md

 This layout ensures that you have a solid and functional web app in two weeks with both frontend and backend integration, providing users with a fully dynamic food recipe recommendation experience! 🍽️🚀
 ```

-This version uses emojis to add a more engaging and fun look to the project description.